Alan Gelfand: Progression into automotive industry

 Frequently working as a mechanic on the cars he raced, and those of his teammates, post-racing, Gelfand continued his involvement with automobiles by founding the German Car Depot in Hollywood, Florida.
 The business specializes in the repair and maintenance of German automobiles, reflecting his connection with automotive engineering and mechanics.

 Automotive Business - German Car Depot

 Gelfand opened the German Car Depot, an auto repair shop specializing in German automobiles, located in Hollywood, Florida.
-The shop, established after a rebranding from VW Depot due to a trademark dispute, now operates with eight bays and serves hundreds of cars monthly, generating multi million dollar revenues.
+The shop, established after a rebranding from VW Depot due to a trademark dispute, now operates with eight bays and serves hundreds of cars monthly, generating multimillion-dollar revenues.

 Entry into the dictionary

 Alan "Ollie" Gelfand's name and contribution to skateboarding were immortalized when the term "ollie," was added to the Oxford English Dictionary.
 This inclusion not only acknowledges his invention but cements his legacy within the English language as both a noun and an intransitive verb.
 This recognition highlights the widespread impact of his innovation on skateboarding and popular culture, illustrating how a sport's technical term can become embedded in everyday language.
 The Canadian Oxford Dictionary still lists the origin of the word as unknown, despite all other editions crediting Gelfand.